Battle of Hastings: Beginning of the battle

 The battle opened with the Norman archers shooting uphill at the English shield wall, to little effect.
 The uphill angle meant that the arrows either bounced off the shields of the English or overshot their targets and flew over the top of the hill.
 The lack of English archers hampered the Norman archers, as there were few English arrows to be gathered up and reused.
 After the attack from the archers, William sent the spearmen forward to attack the English.
-They were met with a barrage of missiles, not arrows but spears, axes and stones.
+They were met with a barrage of spears, axes and stones.
 The infantry was unable to force openings in the shield wall, and the cavalry advanced in support.
 The cavalry also failed to make headway, and a general retreat began, blamed on the Breton division on William's left.
-A rumour started that the duke had been killed, which added to the confusion.
+A rumour started that William had been killed, which added to the confusion.
 The English forces began to pursue the fleeing invaders, but William rode through his forces, showing his face and yelling that he was still alive.
-The duke then led a counter-attack against the pursuing English forces; some of the English rallied on a hillock before being overwhelmed.
+He then led a counter-attack against the pursuing English forces; some of the English rallied on a hillock before being overwhelmed.